suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 Sheets can be like catnip to early coders, as you get accustomed to columnar data formats without even realising it.
 By writing complex queries over and over, I was implicitly learning another skill: translating data processing needs into a formal query, not unlike SQL.
 The first time I came across Google Bigquery, I wasn't as dumbfounded as I was years earlier when I encountered Apps Script.
-To my surprise, switching from the tabs of a Google Sheet to the tables of a Bigquery database was much than expected when tasked with building a query to extract bipartite graphs from a large dataset of social media interactions with news posts.
+To my surprise, switching from the tabs of a spreadsheet to the tables of a Bigquery database went smoother  than expected When tasked with designing a query to extract bipartite graphs from a large dataset of social media interactions with news posts, the

 #### From note to notebook

 #### From window to class
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyMTYyMTU1NiwtNTU3NDI4ODM3LC0xND
-MyNTMwMzI5LC01MDEwODc1ODIsLTIwMjc4Njg3OTksNTgxMjA2
-NzE5LC05NzA3NDM4ODgsMTUxMTUzNjY3Nl19
+eyJoaXN0b3J5IjpbNjM5NjE5NTMyLC01MjE2MjE1NTYsLTU1Nz
+QyODgzNywtMTQzMjUzMDMyOSwtNTAxMDg3NTgyLC0yMDI3ODY4
+Nzk5LDU4MTIwNjcxOSwtOTcwNzQzODg4LDE1MTE1MzY2NzZdfQ
+==
 -->